owobot-org/owobot/README.md

 ### Eventlog

-The eventlog sends important events such as kicks/bans, role changes, etc. to a configurable discord channel.
+The eventlog collects important events such as kicks/bans, role changes, etc. and sends them to a configurable discord channel.

 Commands: